-Carolina Woman is a North Carolina lifestyle magazine now in its 20th year.
+Carolina Woman is a North Carolina lifestyle magazine, which has been publishing monthly since 1993.

-Its readership includes 100,000 upscale, professional women in the high-tech Research Triangle area, a region covering Raleigh, Durham and Chapel Hill, with a population of almost 2 million.
+Its readership includes 100,000 upscale, professional women in the high-tech Research Triangle area, a region covering Raleigh, Durham, Cary and Chapel Hill, with a population of almost 2 million.

 Carolina Woman's publisher is Debra Simon, a writer and editor whose work has appeared in The Wall Street Journal, Seventeen Magazine, Adweek, Reuters, The Miami Herald, The Hartford Courant and The Financial Times.

 My Carolina Woman colleagues and I spend our money here, raise our kids here, go to doctors here, adopt pets here, talk at coffeehouses here, wander through museums here, take classes here, curl up in rocking chairs here and walk hilly trails here.

 This is the place we live, the place that means more to us than any other place in the world.

 That’s because Carolina Woman has been owned and edited by Triangle women since I founded the magazine in 1993.

 For every one of its 17 years, the magazine has focused on women who make their nest in the Triangle.

 I was reminded of Carolina Woman’s commitment to the Triangle again last month, when I joined 25,000 others as we took a giant step closer to the finish line at the 14th annual Race for the Cure at Meredith College in Raleigh.
 I’m proud that Carolina Woman has been a premier sponsor of this fundraiser since the very first one, in 1997.

 Komen NC Race for the Cure assists 20,000 people in our backyard by investing more than $2 million a year in breast cancer education, screening, treatment and research, including $1.3 million in community health grants.